-State of Israel.
-State of Israel Floating Rate LIBOR Bonds (Seventh Series). \$350,000,000.
-Your bond will mature on the first calendar day of the month during which the third, fourth, fifth or tenth anniversary, as the case may be, of the Issue Date of your bond occurs.
-1st, 8th, 15th and 22nd of the month.
-To purchase a bond of a specific Issue Date, your subscription must be accepted before such Issue Date (or before such other day as may be announced).
-You may buy each 3-Year, 4-Year and 5-Year Floating Rate LIBOR Bonds in a minimum denomination of \$100,000 (and integral multiples of \$25,000 in excess of \$100,000).
-Individuals may buy each 10-Year Floating Rate LIBOR Bonds in a minimum denomination of \$5,000 (and integral multiples of \$2,500 in excess of \$5,000) and Individual Retirement Accounts (IRAs) may purchase such bond in a minimum denomination according to the applicable IRA contribution limit at the time of purchase.
-The bonds will bear interest from (and including) the Issue Date until (but not including) the maturity date at a variable rate equal to the applicable six (6) month LIBOR plus or minus a fixed number of basis points as applicable on the Issue Date.
-Bonds will not earn or accrue interest after maturity.
-Interest will be paid every June 1, December 1 and upon maturity, except that for bonds issued between May 2 and June 1 and between November 2 and December 1 of each year, the first interest payment will be made on the second interest payment date following their Issue Date.
-When the bonds become payable, you will receive the face amount of the bonds in U.S. currency.
-You may not assign or transfer the bonds, except in certain special instances.
-There are certain risks relating to the bonds, which investors should ensure they fully understand.
+Issuer.....State of Israel.
+Title of Security......
+State of Israel Floating Rate LIBOR Bonds (Eighth Series).
+Aggregate Principal Amount \$500,000,000. second, third, fourth, fifth or tenth anniversary, as the case may be, of the Issue Date of your bond occurs. subscription must be accepted before such Issue Date (or before such other day as may be announced).
+LIBOR Financing Bond and 4-Year Floating Rate LIBOR Bond in a minimum denomination of \$100,000 (and integral multiples of \$25,000 in excess of \$100,000).
+You may buy each 1-Year Floating Rate LIBOR Bond, 2-Year Floating Rate LIBOR Bond, 3-Year Floating Rate LIBOR Bond, 5-Year Floating Rate LIBOR Bond and 10-Year Floating Rate LIBOR Bond in a minimum denomination of \$5,000 (and integral multiples of \$2,500 in excess of \$5,000).
+Limitations The 2-Year Floating Rate LIBOR Financing Bond and 3-Year Floating Rate LIBOR Financing Bond may only be purchased if financed by an Authorized Institutional Lender. the maturity date at a variable rate equal to the applicable six (6) month LIBOR plus or minus a fixed number of basis points as applicable on the Issue Date.
+In no event will the interest rate payable on the bonds be less than 1% per year.
+Bonds will not earn or accrue interest after maturity. issued between May 2 and June 1 and between November 2 and December 1 of each year, the first interest payment will be made on the second interest payment date following their Issue Date.
+When the bonds become payable, you will receive the face amount of the bonds in U.S. currency. understand.
 See "Risk Factors."
-Bonds are issued in book-entry form.
+Book Entry Bonds......Bonds are issued in book-entry form.
 Certificates will be issued only to government agencies, pension funds, financial institutions and employee benefit plans that so request at the time of purchase.
-The bonds will be issued pursuant to a fiscal agency agreement, dated as of February 16, 2001, as amended, between the State of Israel and The Bank of New York, as fiscal agent, paying agent, transfer agent and registrar.
+2001, as amended, between the State of Israel and The Bank of New York Mellon, as fiscal agent, paying agent, transfer agent and registrar.
+Taxation..... .
 For a discussion of United States tax consequences associated with the bonds, see "United States Taxation" in the accompanying prospectus.
-Investors should consult their own tax advisors in determining the foreign, United States federal, state, local and any other tax consequences to them of the purchase, ownership and redemption of the bonds.
-The bonds will be governed by the laws of the State of New York, except with respect to the authorization and execution of the bonds, which will be governed by
+Investors should consult their own tax advisors in determining the foreign.
+United States federal, state, local and any other tax consequences to them of the purchase, ownership and redemption of the bonds.

+Governing Law .
+The bonds will be governed by the laws of the State of New York, except with respect to the authorization and execution of the bonds, which will be governed by the laws of the State of Israel.